pombase/website/src/docs/faq/can-i-generate-a-comprehensive-restriction-enzyme-map-of-the-genome-in-pombase.md

-# Can I generate a comprehensive restriction enzyme map of the genome in PomBase?
+# Can I generate a comprehensive restriction enzyme map of the genome in ${database_name}?
 <!-- pombase_categories: Tools and resources -->

 No, but this can be done within Artemis.